 It is relatively easy to cut a circle with this jigsaw jig and you can achieve a great result, but if you have the opportunity, you should also consider cutting a circle with a trim router.

 RELATED: Check these other jigsaw guides for straight cuts and crosscuts.
-Also, if you have a trim router, you should consider making this router circle jig for precise circles that could be easily used for a jigsaw as well.
+Also, if you have a trim router, you should consider making this router circle jig for cutting precise circles.

 Latest & Relevant Videos